BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Experiment

-\textbf{Noise scheduling.} As shown in Table~\ref{tab:noise}, during post-training, the \textit{cosine noise schedule} achieves the best overall performance compared to naive or alternative scheduling strategies.
-During inference, noise shuffle with a window size of $s=4$ further enhances temporal smoothness across chunk boundaries, leading to the most stable and coherent long video generation.
+\textbf{Block Forcing.} As shown in Table~\ref{tab:forcing}, existing data-free strategies such as Self Forcing~\cite{huang2025self} alleviate short-term exposure bias but remain insufficient for long-horizon block diffusion.
+In contrast, Block Forcing significantly improves performance across all VDE metrics and achieves the highest consistency scores on InterVBench.
+By explicitly modeling inter-block dependencies, Block Forcing directly targets interactive long-horizon generation.

-\textbf{KV cache.} We further explore rolling KV \citep{huang2025self}, dynamic sparse KV \citep{he2024zipvl}, and our semantic sparse KV under different attention thresholds $\tau$.
-As shown in Table~\ref{tab:kv}, our semantic sparse KV cache with $\tau=0.98$ achieves the best overall performance, consistently reducing subject, background, motion, aesthetic, and clarity errors compared to baselines.
+Moreover, $\gamma$ controls the strength of Block Forcing, balancing model prediction and KV-based supervision.
+Larger $\gamma$ enforces stronger alignment with history, while smaller $\gamma$ allows more flexibility.
+In Table~\ref{tab:forcing}, $\gamma$ is set empirically, and $\gamma = 0.5$ achieves a good balance between consistency and generation diversity.

-\textbf{Block Forcing.} Combining Self Forcing \citep{huang2025self} and Block Forcing achieves the lowest errors across all VDE metrics, as shown in Table~\ref{tab:forcing}.
+To analyze the effect of Block Forcing at the token level, we visualize token entropy and compare it with Self Forcing.
+Inference-time results are shown in Fig.~\ref{fig:entropy}(a,b), and training-time results in Fig.~\ref{fig:entropy}(c,d).
+At inference, token entropy in Self Forcing increases with chunk progression and becomes significantly higher than that of Block Forcing, indicating more severe error accumulation.
+In contrast, Block Forcing maintains lower entropy, leading to more stable long-horizon generation.
+During training, token entropy in Block Forcing decreases faster than in Self Forcing, suggesting more stable optimization and faster convergence.

-\textbf{Post-training datasets.} As shown in Table~\ref{tab:post}, Stage~2 training on LV-Bench provides significantly greater improvements than Stage~1 training on LV-1.1M, as long videos ($\geq$50s) offer crucial extrapolation benefits for minute-long generation.
-Furthermore, our multi-stage post-training proves essential for achieving the best overall performance.
+\textbf{KV cache.} We further explore rolling KV~\cite{huang2025self}, dynamic sparse KV~\cite{he2024zipvl}, and our semantic sparse KV under different attention thresholds $\tau$.
+As shown in Table~\ref{tab:kv}, our semantic sparse KV cache with $\tau=0.98$ achieves the best trade-off.
+When $\tau > 0.98$, results change slightly, with some metrics improving while others degrade.